asalber/asalber.github.io/statistics/manual/introduction.md

 ### Types of sampling

-There exists a lot of sampling methods but all of them can be grouped in two categories:
+There exist a lot of sampling methods but all of them can be grouped in two categories:

 **Random sampling**: The sample individuals are selected randomly.
 All the population individuals have the same likelihood of being selected (equiprobability).